opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

 <!--more-->

-The idea for Tesseract came out of experiences building a global metals, coal and concentrates solution for a mining company.
-After 20 years of experience of configuring, extending and integrating CTRM solutions our team had an epiphany with [Aspect] that we could finally give the business exactly what they wanted for each of their business units (or at least pretty close).
+The idea for Tesseract came out of experiences building a global metals, coal and concentrates solution for a leading mining company.
+After 20 years of experience of configuring, extending and integrating CTRM solutions our team had an epiphany with [Aspect] that we could finally give the business exactly the capability they needed for each of their business units (or at least pretty close).

 ## Aspect